czetsuya/keycloak-angular-auth/README.md

 ### Keycloak

  - Install keycloak server on your local environment.
 I'm using version 10.0.1.
  - Or use a docker image.
-To run : docker run --name=keycloak10 -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=kerri -p 8080:8080 jboss/keycloak:10.0.1
+To run : docker run --name=keycloak10 -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=kerri -p 8080:8080 jboss/keycloak:10.0.1.
+It userId is null after you login, use the installer setup instead.
  - Login to keycloak and import the realm in config/keycloak-auth-realm.json.
  - The import will also create users.
 Account is edward / edward (with group User, has APIAccess role). kerri / kerri (with role AppRole).
  - You can create your own user, just make sure to add him / her to the User group.